 Your food will taste fresher if it’s not stored in plastic, and glass or stainless steel don’t absorb food odours and stains the way that plastic does.
 Stainless steel containers are lightweight, and you can microwave glass, so each type of container has its place.
 When we started using glass containers, we made the switch over the course of a year or two, buying a couple at a time.

 You can cut back drastically on your plastic wrap usage by investing in a few sheets of Beeswrap.
 Use Beeswrap to wrap bread, cheese, or vegetables, or to cover a bowl for food prep or storage.

 3. Reusable straws

 If you like to drink lots of smoothies, or you just want to pep up your drink, ditch the plastic straws and go with glass, stainless steel, or silicone.
-You can get paper straws, too, but I think you might as well invest in something reusable when you’re making the switch!
+You can get eco-friendly paper straws, too, but I think you might as well invest in something reusable when you’re making the switch!